Nice try, Brian, but you get your own show, and you can go say that.

 I don't want to waste time here during valuable programming portions.

-Uh but this drug is injected into women to enable their eggs to be harvested.
+But this drug is injected into women to enable their eggs to be harvested.

 Low-income women will be seduced by big checks.

-Now, all of this, uh, ladies and gentlemen, is about an amendment that has in its title stem cell research.
+Now, all of this, ladies and gentlemen, is about an amendment that has in its title stem cell research.

 Amendment two, according to its title, stem cell research.

-And then it says it bans cloning, but it doesn't, because if you read the amendment, you will find that the scientific name for cloning is authorized.
+But it doesn't, because if you read the amendment, you will find that the scientific name for cloning is authorized.

 It will become part of the Missouri Constitution.